7ep/r3z/docs/the_lab.md

 behaviors until the reason for them becomes apparent.

 An interestingly apt metaphor for the agile approach is to consider it a foreign language.
-Many of our agile "experts" are really speaking their original non-agile language with an agile accent.
+Many agile "experts" are really speaking their original non-agile language with an agile accent.
 Just how it is easier to speak English with a French accent and insist we are speaking French, it is easier to change titles and add new ceremonies